With tougher schedule ahead, Seahawks defense knows it must resolve issues

 Once again, they got away with a shoddy performance that quarterback Russell Wilson erased with his late-game heroics.
 But they have to know a championship is impossible unless they make significant improvements.

 To call the Seahawks’ D mediocre through the first nine games of the season would be a show of generosity.
-Seattle (7-2) is 25th in the NFL in yards allowed per game, 29th in yards allowed per play, and tied for 22nd in points allowed per game.
+Seattle (7-2) is 25th in the NFL in yards allowed per game, 29th in yards allowed per play and tied for 22nd in points allowed per game.
 These would be ugly numbers regardless of whom the Seahawks have played, but when their opponents thus far are a combined 30-42-1, those numbers could turn men into stone.

-The defense looked particularly hapless Sunday against the Buccaneers (2-6), which put up 418 yards — including 335 in the air.
+The defense looked particularly hapless Sunday against the Buccaneers (2-6), who put up 418 yards — including 335 in the air.
 Mike Evans alone racked up 180 receiving yards on 12 catches.

 Maybe this isn’t surprising given that only four teams have allowed more passing yards per game than Seattle has this year.
 But this matador-style D isn’t sustainable — and the players know it.